 In addition to the IA-BPG process, the Department of Foreign Affairs and Trade welcomes submissions from stakeholders on all aspects of trade with Indonesia in order to inform the IA-CEPA negotiating agenda.

-In particular, information is sought on specific interests and issues in relation to Australia’s trade, investment and economic cooperation with Indonesia.
-We would also welcome information on barriers to trade and investment faced by Australian goods and services exporters and investors in Indonesia, as well as experiences with economic cooperation activities.
+In particular, information is sought on Australia’s trade, investment and economic cooperation interests in Indonesia.
+We would also welcome information on barriers to trade and investment faced by Australian goods and services exporters and investors in Indonesia.
+Please note our guidance on preparing new or revised submissions.

 Third Round of IA-CEPA Negotiation

 The third round of IA-CEPA negotiations was hosted by Indonesia in Yogyakarta from 2-4 May 2016.

 Third round of Indonesia-Australia Comprehensive Economic Partnership Agreement negotiations, 2-4 May 2016, Indonesia

 28 April 2016